aqboopy/team125/README.md

 Book Now page: to be done, debs

-Events page: to be done, debs
+Events page: not included in submission

 Hotels page: not included in submission